|

 In 1994, Saint Andrew expanded by opening a state-of-the-art Christian Day Care Center, Children's Circle.
 In 2005, we expanded the day care center and opened our new worship space.

-Bishop E. Roy Riley of the New Jersey Synod of the ELCA has rated Saint Andrew as a strong congregation.
+The New Jersey Synod of the ELCA has rated Saint Andrew as a strong congregation.

 Saint Andrew Lutheran Church is constantly looking to find ways to meet the worship and life needs of a community where social and economic pressures compete with the spiritual needs of a society under stress.

-Previous PastorsWe honor our previous pastors and remembers their contributions to Saint Andrew.
+Previous PastorsWe honor our previous pastors and remember their contributions to Saint Andrew.
 Pastor Pat served as Pastor of St. Andrew from July 1988 through June 2006.
 Pastor Olausen resigned from St. Andrew after 18 years of exciting growth and development of congregational ministry and facilities.

 During her tenure as pastor of St. Andrew, the church undertook to build and develop one of the area's first Christian day care centers, Children's Circle, which opened its doors in December 1994 and is highly regarded as a quality child care center in Morris County.
 Under her leadership, the congregation also completed an expansion of the day care center and the construction of a new sanctuary in 2005.